andrew/ultimate-awesome/README.md

 - [DirectX-Guide](https://github.com/mikeroyal/DirectX-Guide) - DirectX Guide.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.
 - [awesome-web3-games](https://github.com/moonstream-to/awesome-web3-games) - A list of web3 games.
+- [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [cybersecurity-golang-security](https://github.com/paulveillard/cybersecurity-golang-security) - An ongoing collection of Go tools and frameworks, software, libraries, learning tutorials, frameworks, academic and practical resources.
 - [awesome-product-management](https://github.com/pcefulwarrior/awesome-product-management) - A curated list of awesome product management resources & tools.
 - [deez-deelz](https://github.com/Permify/deez-deelz) - Deez Deelz is a curated  list of Startup Discounts and Credits by Permify.
 Apply dozens of discounts to save 1,000s of dollars from AWS to Notion!.
-- [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
+- [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
+- [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [awesome-mozilla](https://github.com/suriyaa/awesome-mozilla) - :sunglasses: :tada: A curated list of awesome Mozilla projects, frameworks, libraries, software and resources.
 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.